Mshandev/Shopnest/README.md

 # SHOPNEST - Ecommerce Website

 This repository hosts the source code for SHOPNEST, smart ecommerce website built with the MERN Stack.
-It features a user-friendly shopping platform for fancy ladies' shoes.
+It features a user-friendly shopping platform for fancy ladies' shoes..

 ## Demo